shekhargulati/52-technologies-in-2016/15-huginn/README.md

 1. using the Python `requests` API to submit the form programmatically.
 2. We set the request headers.
 As we are submitting a form so we are using content type as `application/x-www-form-urlencoded`.
 3. We created an agent using the customer name.
 4. In the `POST` request body, we set the agent type to `WebsiteAgent`. `WebsiteAgent` polls a URL periodically as defined by the `schedule` parameter and publish events.
-A agent can have options as defined in `agent_options` dictionary.
+An agent can have options as defined in `agent_options` dictionary.
 We have defined `poll_url` to be `http://192.168.1.2:3000/bagInfo`.
 When bot/agent will hit this URL, it will return a JSON response with bag details.
 We will cover this later.
 The `extract` parameter inside the `agent_options` define what we want to extract from the JSON returned by `http://192.168.1.2:3000/bagInfo` endpoint.
 We are using JSONPath expression `$.[:-1].event[:-1].event_code`.
 The expression means get the last JSON document in the array, then within that document give me the last event, and from the event return me  the `event_code`.
 This will help us extract the last bag tracking event.
 5. Finally, we make the `POST` request to the Huginn server using the `request_data` and `headers`.

 ### Step 3: Submit checkin form to create agents